hanabi/hanabi.github.io/Reference.md

   * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Cathy, touching a red 5 on slot 2 and a red 2 on slot 3.
   * Bob knows that normally, this would be an *Out-of-Order Finesse* on the 5, indicating to Bob that he has the red 1, the red 3, and the the red 4.
 However, since this calls for more than one blind card, he knows that *5 Color Ejection* should take precedence, so he knows to play his *Second Finesse Position* card.
 It is a red 1 and it successfully plays.
   * From Cathy's perspective, if Bob had played his *Finesse Position* card in response to the red clue, then Cathy would know that it was a *Finesse* or a *Bluff*.
 But since Bob blind-played his *Second Finesse Position* card, it must be a *5 Color Ejection*.
 Cathy marks the red card as red 5.
-* The *5 Color Ejection* convention conflicts with *Unknown Trash Ejection* convention.
-In the case of a conflict, the *Unknown Trash Ejection* interpretation has precedence.
-(See the *5 Color Discharge* below.)
+Her other red card can be red 2, red 3, or red 4.

 ### Junk Ejection (with Trash)